chicagopython/CodingWorkshops/problems/webdev/flask_trackcoder/README.md

 ## 0.0.7.
 Files

-- `app.py` - Here you will find the basic skeleton of the flask app
+- `app.py` - Here you will find the basic skeleton of the flask app.
+This is where you will be writing your python code for controlling the business logic of the problem.
 - `static/styles` - If you want to add static css and javascript, that goes here.
 [Docs](http://flask.pocoo.org/docs/1.0/tutorial/static/)
-- `templates` - This file has the html template for showing rendering the data on the browser.
+- `templates` - This folder has the file `tasks.html` which serves as the view for your app, rendering the data on the browser.
 [Docs](http://flask.pocoo.org/docs/1.0/tutorial/templates/)

 ## 0.0.8.
 Set up virtualenv
 If you are using Linux or OS X, run the following to create a new virtualenv